davidde/notes/bash.md

 * `exec zsh`
   Replace the current shell process with a new one with updated aliases/variables.

-### $ `ffmpeg -i input.mov -acodec copy -vcodec copy output.mp4`
+### $ `ffmpeg -i input.mov -c:v libx264 -c:a copy output.mp4`
-Convert the video 'input.mov' to 'output.mp4'.
+Convert the video 'input.mov' to 'output.mp4', using the H264 video codec while stream-copying the audio codec without any re-encoding.
+If this gives you an error, try specifying an audio codec like `aac` (or `mp3`) instead of `copy`.

-* `ffmpeg -i input.mov -vcodec libx264 -crf 24 output.mp4`
+Also, it seems popular media players like VLC still don't manage to consistently play H265 encoded videos without tweaks, so it's probably still preferable to default to H264 (`libx264`), even though `libx265` offers superior quality/size:
-Compress 'input.mov' with a constant rate factor of 24, and convert it to 'output.mp4'.
+`ffmpeg -i input.mov -c:v libx265 -c:a aac output.mkv`

-* `ffmpeg -i input.mp4 -b 1000000 output.mp4`
+* `ffmpeg -i input.mov -c:v libx264 -c:a copy -crf 24 output.mp4`
-Change the bitrate (quality) to 1000000 bytes/sec.
+  Compress 'input.mov' with a **constant rate factor** of 24, and convert it to 'output.mp4'.

-(Calculate the bitrate you need by dividing 1 GB by the video length in seconds.
+  The range of the CRF scale is 0–51, where 0 is lossless, 23 is the default (28 for H265), and 51 is worst quality possible.
+A lower value leads to higher quality, and a subjectively sane range is 18–28 (for H264, differs for other codecs!).
+Consider a CRF of 18 to be visually lossless or nearly so; it should look the same as the input but isn't technically lossless.

-So, for a video of length 16:40 (1000 seconds), use a bitrate of 1000000 bytes/sec.)
+  You can combine this with a preset: a collection of options that will provide a certain encoding speed to compression ratio.
+A slower preset will provide better compression, so use the slowest preset that you have patience for.
+The available presets in descending order of speed are: ultrafast, superfast, veryfast, faster, fast, **medium** (default preset), slow, slower, veryslow.
-Bitrate = video in bytes / length in seconds
+  E.g.: `ffmpeg -i input.mov -c:v libx264 -preset slow -crf 25 -c:a copy output.mkv`

 * `ffmpeg -i input.gif output.mp4`
   `ffmpeg -i input.gif -b:v 0 -crf 25 output.mp4`
   `ffmpeg -i input.gif -c vp9 -b:v 0 -crf 41 output.webm`
   Convert an animated gif to `.mp4` or `.webm`.
   Video, especially `.webm`, is much more efficient to load on webpages than animated gifs.
   To replace an animated gif with video in html:
   ```
   <video autoplay loop muted playsinline>
     <source src="oneDoesNotSimply.webm" type="video/webm">